-- 1. Data temporal requirements: - Discrete data should be collected year round. - 2.
-Minimum Data distribution and quantity requirements: - Ten (10) samples are required to make attainment decisions for radioactivity; unless an assessment of non-attainment can be reached in fewer than ten (10) samples. - For streams and rivers samples must be evenly distributed over at least two (2) years and three (3) quarters per year; unless an assessment of non-attainment can be reached in fewer than ten (10) samples. - For lakes and reservoirs a minimum of ten (10) quarterly samples over not less than three (3) years; unless an assessment of non-attainment can be reached in fewer than ten (10) samples. - 3.
+- 1. Data temporal requirements: - Discrete data should be collected year-round. - 2.
+Minimum Data distribution and quantity requirements: - Ten (10) samples are required to make attainment decisions for radioactivity; unless an assessment of non-attainment can be reached in fewer than ten (10) samples. - For streams and rivers samples must be evenly distributed over at least two (2) years and three (3) quarters per year; unless an assessment of non-attainment can be reached in fewer than ten (10) samples. - For lakes and reservoirs a minimum of ten (10) quarterly samples; unless an assessment of non-attainment can be reached in fewer than ten (10) samples. - 3.
 Spatial requirements - None that are not already covered in Phase I requirements.